kristigordon/CoinFlip/README.md

 # CoinFlip

+This is a coinflipping program where you call your guess and are shown the result.

 I started importing libraries and using a broader array of functionality.

 Here is a project using the random library and producing a random integer, either 1 or 0.